How to Change Cell Size in Excel (5 Methods)

 3. Matching the Column Width to Change Cell Size in Excel

-We will be using the match column width command from Paste Special to change cell size in Excel.
+We will be using the match column width command from the Paste Special command in Excel to change cell size.
 Our Email column will match the width of the column Department.

 Change Cell Size in Excel